raphaelramosds/psi/README.md

 ## ✒️ Software Register

-On March 23th 2018, this application was registered as Computer Program by the Brazil's institute of industrial property It's verification serial is BR512019000073-0
+On March 23th 2018, this application was registered as Computer Program by Brazil's institute of industrial property.
+It's verification serial is BR512019000073-0